 This inflammation is known to affect certain neurotransmitters and also how the brain grows.

-The inflammation seems to affect certain chemical processes in the brain cells responsible for gluing the brain together as a whole. these are known as a glial cells.
+The inflammation seems to affect certain chemical processes in the brain cells responsible for glueing the brain together as a whole. these are known as glial cells.

 Serotonin usually the main treatment pathway used by antidepressants are blocked by this inflammation and this could be the reason why antidepressants are so often ineffective in bipolar depression.

 Also Read: Tourette Syndrome - What Makes People Tics?